sarahciston/codingcare/posts/unknowing.md

 Yet uncertainty does not have to mean suffering.
 Loss does not.

-Instead of hallucination, could we call upon systems that are "improvising knowledge."
+Instead of hallucination, [call it fabrication].
+Instead of fabrication, could we call upon systems that are "improvising knowledge."
 That first acknowledge never having known in any authoritative, encapsulating way.
 Instead of claiming knowledge, they welcome knowledge in its teetering verb state — a sharing, haptic undercommon of un/knowing.

 >"I speak of the *verb process*, the doing, the coming into being, the at-the-time-of.
 Which is why we think there is particular value in live music, contemplating the artifact as it arrives, listening to it emerge.
 There it is.
 And There." [@barakaHomeSocialEssays1966]